shopgate-professional-services/ext-persistent-search-bar/README.md

-# Shopgate Connect - Extension persistant-search-bar
+# Shopgate Connect - Extension persistent-search-bar
 Will render a Search Bar Field beneath the App Bar of the iOS and GMD themes.

 ## Configuration